Deepfakes and Synthetic Documents: The US Fraud Crisis

 Virtual camera injection.
 Fraudsters use software-based virtual cameras to inject pre-recorded or AI-generated video feeds during biometric verification sessions.
 Instead of pointing a real camera at their face, they feed a deepfake video stream that mimics the liveness checks (blinking, head turns, smiles) required by KYC platforms.
 The ACFE's 2024 Report to the Nations identified technology-enabled identity fraud as one of the fastest-growing categories globally.

 Synthetic identity documents.
 Generative AI creates entire identity cards, passports, or driver's licenses with fabricated but realistic photos, holograms rendered as images, and properly formatted machine-readable zones.
-These are not modifications of stolen documents -- they are wholly invented identities.
+These are not modifications of stolen documents โ they are wholly invented identities.
+The FTC reported over 1.1 million identity theft complaints in 2024, with synthetic identity fraud representing a growing share.

 AI-generated supporting documents.
-Beyond IDs, fraudsters now generate complete application files: payslips with realistic employer details and tax deductions, company registrations with plausible shareholder structures, bank statements with transaction histories that follow normal patterns, and invoices with valid-looking VAT numbers.
+Beyond IDs, fraudsters now generate complete application files: payslips with realistic employer details and tax withholdings, articles of incorporation with plausible shareholder structures, bank statements with transaction histories that follow normal patterns, and invoices with valid-looking EIN numbers.

 Most Affected Sectors